Kevin Kelly joined FOX 16 News in March of 2004. He is the evening Anchor for FOX 16 News at 5:30, 6:30 and 9 p.m.

-An avid sports fan – Kevin has also covered two World Series, four Super Bowls and co-hosted a number of award-winning high school football shows.
+An avid sports fan, Kevin has also covered two World Series and four Super Bowls.
+He has also co-hosted several award-winning high school football shows.

-In addition to his anchoring duties, he launched an anti-bullying campaign called, “Step-Up, Stop Bullying.”
-Several times a month, he takes his campaign on the road, visiting a number of elementary and middle schools throughout Central Arkansas — teaching kids about the dangers of bullying.
+In addition to his anchoring duties, Kevin launched an anti-bullying campaign called “Step-Up, Stop Bullying.”
+Over the past several years, he has visited more than a hundred elementary and middle schools throughout central Arkansas teaching kids about the dangers of bullying.

-Kevin’s hard work and dedication has been recognized over the years.
-He has earned seven Emmy Awards and has been awarded five Associated Press Awards, including “Anchor of the Year.”
+Kevin’s hard work and dedication have been recognized over the years.
+He has been awarded nine Emmy Awards, three Regional Edward R Murrow awards, a Delta Sigma Chi National award and five Associated Press Awards, including “Anchor of the Year.”